YouTube’s video service is quite strict; in order to use this site person is required to follow a set of community guidelines.

 The website can remove user’s video and block their account based on their own view of these guidelines and without previous warning.
 This has become so bad that some YouTubers started creating posts commenting on website’s implementation of the policy.

-Here is an example by GradeAunderA:
+Here is an example about GradeAunderA:

 The fact that YouTube doesn’t have to provide any feedback and include ban details makes things that much worse.